 From the summit, the sweeping scenes of surrounding wilderness are awe-inspiring.
 There are also several attractions to explore, such as the Ice Palace, Sphinx Vantage Terrace and more.
 If the altitude works up an appetite, grab some authentic eats at the Crystal Restaurant and save room for something sweet from the Lindt Chocolate Heaven.

 Often referred to as the Top of Europe, the peak is a staggering 11,000 feet high.
-The journey itself is half the fun as the slow and steady climb over about 90 minutes allows you to really take in the tremendous beauty.
+The journey is half the fun as the slow and steady climb over about 90 minutes allows you to take in the tremendous beauty.

 How to Put this into a Grindelwald Itinerary